LivelyVideo/LivelyVideo.github.io/mkdocs/docs/svcUpload.md

 ### Dependencies
 The service depends on a few Lively Video modules specified in the `package.json` file, which are published on https://npm.livelyvideo.tv.
-These include `@lively-video/config` and `@lively-video/db-mysql`.
+These include `@livelyvideo/config` and `@livelyvideo/db-mysql`.

 ### Configuration
-The application supports configuration specification by way of a YAML file (default `cfg.yaml`) with individual settings overridden by environment variables if desired.
+The application supports configuration specification by way of a YAML file (default `cfg.yaml` in the local directory, or overridden by setting the environment var `LIVELY_CFG`) with individual settings overridden by environment variables if desired.
 The settings and the corresponding override environment variables in alphabetical order are as follows:

 * `authEndpoint` (env var `AUTH_EP`): if defined, this allows the service to perform a GET on the specified url as follows:
-`{authEndPoint}/token/{BearerToken}`; expected response must be in JSON and should contain a `token` field.
-If not defined, reverts to expecting a hard-coded value in the request bearer token.
+`{authEndPoint}/{BearerToken}`; expected response must be in JSON and should contain a `token` and a `userId` field.
+If not defined, all calls to the service will fail with `500/Internal Error` with the log hinting at this omission.
 * `container` (env var `CONTAINER`): if defined, application assumes that it is running in a container.
 If the value of this variable is `LC`, it assumes that it is running as a container on localhost, which means that it has full access